HEADPHONES RECOMMENDED 🎧

-Adapting Arcadia is an audio work exploring the enduring appeal of Brideshead Revisited on screen.
+Adapting Arcadia explores the enduring appeal of Brideshead Revisited on screen.
 Crafted from archival recordings and historical broadcasts, it moves deftly between biographical documentary, radio drama and film soundtrack to draw the listener into the evocative soundworld of Evelyn Waugh’s most celebrated work of fiction.

 In 1947, Evelyn Waugh travelled to Hollywood to discuss a proposed film-adaptation of his novel Brideshead Revisited.
 Reluctant to see his ‘magnum opus’ given the Hollywood treatment, the author wrote a memo to MGM Studios describing in exacting detail just how Brideshead should be translated for cinema.
 MGM abandoned the project shortly thereafter.
 Brideshead Revisited would not appear on screen until 1981 in the form of Granada’s landmark television production, widely considered one of the most faithful and carefully crafted novel-to-film adaptations ever produced.